All Episodes

 Well, the next book is August 1st.

-That's the Copper Scroll.
+That's The Copper Scroll.

 And that is really about the battle for control of Jerusalem.

-And it's actually based on an actual Dead Sea Scroll called the Copper Scroll, which is a treasure map.
+And it's actually based on an actual Dead Sea Scroll called The Copper Scroll, which is a treasure map.

-And the problem in the book is that the pursuit of the treasure sets into motion this kind of cataclysmic showdown.
+And it's the problem in the book is that the pursuit of the treasure sets into motion this kind of cataclysmic showdown.

 That sounds familiar.